MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshot-schema.md

 Similar to the `nodes` array, the `edges` top-level array contains all of the elements that are needed to re-create the edges of the memory graph.

-Also similar to nodes, the total number of edges can be calculated by multiplying `snapshot.edge_count` with `snapshot.meta.edge_fields.length`.
-Edges are also stored as a sequence of numbers which you will need to iterate on by groups of `snapshot.meta.edge_fields.length`.
+Also similar to nodes, the total number of edges can be calculated by multiplying `snapshot.edge_count` by `snapshot.meta.edge_fields.length`.
+Edges are also stored as a sequence of numbers, which you will need to iterate on by groups of size `snapshot.meta.edge_fields.length`.

 However, to read the `edges` array correctly, you first need to read the `nodes` array, because each node knows how many edges it has.